Windz-GameDev/CAP6610_ML_Credit_Card_Application_Acceptance_Predictor/README.md

 # Credit Card Application Acceptance Predictor for CAP 6610 – Machine Learning (Spring 2024)

 ## Brief Program Description
-In short, this program trains three decision tree models, each using a distinct importance method, and credit card application training data.
+In short, this program uses credit card application training data to trains three decision tree models, each with a distinct importance method.
 It then uses these models to predict the acceptance or rejection of credit card applications on the test data.
 The importance methods supported are Information Gain, Gain Ratio, and Gini Index.

 The dataset used can be found at – https://archive.ics.uci.edu/ml/datasets/Credit+Approval